Do you have food?

 And why can’t I get any service out here?

 One more thing about the patio: Because of the terms of our liquor license, we can’t have servers on the patio to take drink orders or deliver drinks or food.
 We really wish we could, but I’m afraid we can’t.
 Head back to bar for your orders, and we’ll drop the food and drinks on the end of the bar- remember to check back in before the chow gets chilly!
+(Of course, this is not applicable during the present Covid times, since we have been granted a license and use permit for outdoor seating and dining).

 What’s with the dollars on the ceiling?